dictation-toolbox/Caster/docs/README.md

 - [How to Speak Code](https://caster.readthedocs.io/en/latest/readthedocs/Examples/Speaking/Examples/) - Example Document

-- Caster Command Reference Guides
+- Caster Command Reference Guides:
-  - [Caster](https://github.com/dictation-toolbox/Caster/blob/master/CasterQuickReference.pdf) - commands to get started with.
-Universal navigation and editing - These commands are active all the time, and provide input commands for letters, numbers and punctuation, as well as the ability to easily manipulate windows and text.
+  - [Caster](https://github.com/dictation-toolbox/Caster/blob/master/CasterQuickReference.pdf) - Universal navigation and editing -  These voice commands are active all the time and provide input commands for letters, numbers, and punctuation, as well as the ability to easily manipulate windows and text.
     - `window right` moves the active window to the right-hand side of the screen.
     - `prekris` inserts a pair of brackets `()` and moves the cursor inside them.
-    - `shackle` selects the current line.
+    - `shackle` selects the current line
   - [Applications](https://caster.readthedocs.io/en/latest/readthedocs/Application_Commands_Quick_Reference/) - Application specific control - These commands are only activated when a particular program is the active window, and they provide support for text editors, IDEs, web browsers etc. For example, while the Sublime text editor is the active window, saying
     - `find` will execute a `ctrl-f` keystroke, bringing up the find and replace prompt,
     - `open file` will execute a `ctrl-o` keystroke,
     - `edit next <n>` - `ctrl-d` n times, selecting the next n instances of the currently selected word.
   - [Program Languages](https://caster.readthedocs.io/en/latest/readthedocs/CCR_languages_Quick_Reference/) - Language specific coding - These modules are activated and deactivated with the `enable/disable <language>` voice command.
-For example say `enable python`.
+For example after saying `enable python`, the following commands become available for dictation:
     - `for loop` which will insert `for i in range(0, ):`
     - `print to console` - `print()`
     - `open file` -  `open('filename', 'r') as f:`